ShafatZahid02/R3SoftwareTask2ShafatZahid/README.md

     (Vice versa for turning right).
     Because of this, the data from the client only sends PWM speed for each SIDE of the rover, as well as their directions.
 (Forward/Reverse represented as 'f' and 'r' respectively).
     Therefore we must add a copy of each side's PWM speed byte to send to each individual motor.
-Sends updates at a rate of 60 times/second
+Sends updates at a rate of 60 times/second.
-    The input.py file takes in input from the controller and coverts it into SDL2 controller converts native pygame joysticks into a GameController object standard with the SDL library.
+    The input.py file takes in input from the controller.
+    SDL2 controller converts native pygame joysticks into a GameController object standard with the SDL library.
     (https://wiki.libsdl.org/)
-    Axis ranges therefore are between -32768 and 32767 Trigger axis ranges are between 0 and 32767 (they never return a negative value) (https://wiki.libsdl.org/SDL_GameControllerGetAxis)
+    Axis ranges therefore are between -32768 and 32767.
+    Trigger axis ranges are between 0 and 32767 (they never return a negative value).
+    (https://wiki.libsdl.org/SDL_GameControllerGetAxis)
-    Therefore we must clamp these values between -1 and 1, where values that are negative are returned positive however with the 'r' character along next to it to denote negative input The SDL2 controller library allows for the usage of multiple controllers without having to alter the input.py code
+    Therefore we must clamp these values between -1 and 1, where values that are negative are returned positive. however with the 'r' character along next to it to denote negative input.
+    The SDL2 controller library allows for the usage of multiple controllers without having to alter the input.py code